 One of the most significant drivers of growth in the oil sands has been the reduction of exploration, development and operating costs.
-While such costs are gradually Current forecasts indicate that by 2019 bitumen production will increase to 3.2 million barrels per day. increasing from levels experienced during the recession, industry players are still enjoying low operating costs relative to pre-recession levels.
+While such costs are gradually increasing from levels experienced during the recession, industry players are still enjoying low operating costs relative to pre-recession levels.
 Labour turnover has decreased dramatically, leading to productivity and efficiency gains.
 Oil sands service providers and equipment manufacturers have been able to rein in prices as a result of the recession and increased competition.
 These changes have led large developers to reissue project cost projections at significantly lower figures and with the recent upswing in oil prices, investment potential is increasing.
 Improvements driven by technological innovation and operational experience are anticipated to amplify this trend.
-Some industry forecasters and observers have warned, however, that as crude prices remain high and new projects are approved, the oil sands should prepare for a potential labour crunch in 2013, particularly in the areas of engineering and construction trades.
+Some industry forecasters and observers have warned, however, that as crude prices remain high and new projects are approved, the oil sands should prepare for a potential labour crunch in 2012, particularly in the areas of engineering and construction trades.